dickon/sshrun/README.md

 sshrun
 ======

-Run commands and transfer files via ssh from python
+Run commands and transfer files via ssh from python.

+Also supports using the functions locally when host=None.